 WHAT ABOUT CLIMATE CHANGE?

 This ecopage was established as a place for Wild Ones members to voice their opinions and concerns about climate change and the effect on native plants and the biodiversified community of which they are part.
-Please take a few minutes to read what has already been included and then send your climate change ideas, strategies, campaigns etc to be added to the page.
+It is also a place to share information about climate change and how it affects native plants.

 COMMENTS FROM WILD ONES MEMBERS

 Once you’ve read what has already been included on this ecopage about climate change, send your climate change ideas, strategies, campaigns etc to be added to the page.
 As Wild Ones members send comments regarding climate change we’ll put them on our web site.
 Click here to read some of them.

 OTHER LINKS OF INTEREST Click here for links.